Attractions

 Grandstand

-New field venue for 2025!
-Enjoy 11 nights of entertainment from the best in Latino, Rock, Country and R&B music at the LA County Fair Concert Series.
-Purchase reserve seats at ticketmaster.com; free tickets will be available for some shows.
+Enjoy 8 nights of entertainment from the best in Latino, Country and R&B music at the LA County Fair Concert Series.

 Don’t miss the popular pig races on The Farm Road.
 See little piggies race for an Oreo cookie.
 Be sure to catch lambs, ducks and goat races, too.
 Races are held throughout the day.
 Check out the daily schedules for scheduled races!